wu2010/USACO-Bronze/helloworld/README.md

 This loop runs five times but performs no action in its body.

 ## Compiled Language

+Compiling is a crucial step in software development because it transforms human-readable source code into efficient machine code that computers can execute.
+This process enables programs to run faster, use resources more effectively, and catch many errors before the software is ever run.

+A central design idea behind compilers is the separation of concerns into distinct phases: parsing source code, analyzing its structure and meaning (syntax and semantics), optimizing the code, and generating efficient machine instructions.
+This modular approach allows compilers to transform high-level programming languages into fast, reliable executables.

 C++ is a compiled language, which means you need to use a compiler to turn your source code into an executable program.
 Here are some examples of how to compile your code using `g++`: